 Licht & Company, Inc.

-LICHT & COMPANY, INC. is a full-service appraisal firm which concentrates primarily in the area of property tax appeals.
+LICHT & COMPANY, INC. is a full-service property tax consulting firm.
 We were founded in 1987 by Mike and Howard Licht.

-Mike was the Denver assessor for fifteen years and the city auditor for four years.
+Mike was the Denver Assessor for fifteen years and the City Auditor for four years.
 At the end of his 29-year tenure with the city, the Lichts began appealing property tax valuations during the 1987 revaluation.
 We have been representing taxpayers ever since.
-Most of our clients have used our services for more than fifteen years and many have been with us since our inception in 1987.
+Most of our clients have relied on our expertise for more than fifteen years and many have been with us since our inception in 1987.

-We appeal valuations during the statutory appeal period in May and we also have the experience and expertise to obtain tax refunds through the abatement petition process.
-We have obtained property tax reductions and refunds on many occasions when another consultant has determined that an appeal is not appropriate.
-There is no cost or obligation in order for our staff to review the valuation of a property and determine if a tax refund is possible.
+We appeal valuations during the statutory appeal period in May as well as through the abatement petition process.
+We obtain property tax reductions and refunds on many occasions when another consultant determined an appeal was not appropriate.
+There is no cost or obligation to review the valuation of a property and determine if a tax refund is possible.

-We have appeared before numerous county boards and the state board of assessment appeals and have the experience necessary to obtain the lowest possible valuation.
-Our experience over the years has enabled Licht & Company, Inc. to build a reputation that is second to none.
-Our interaction with the assessors' offices throughout the state has given us the skill to navigate the maze of procedures and deadlines required to successfully reduce the value of each property to its lowest possible level.
+We have appeared before numerous county boards and the State Board of Assessment Appeals and have the experience necessary to obtain the lowest possible valuation.
+Our experience over the years has enabled Licht & Company, Inc. to build a reputation second to none.
+Our interaction with the Assessors' offices throughout the state has given us the skill to navigate the maze of procedures and deadlines required to successfully reduce the value of each property to its lowest possible level.

-The assessor sends notice of value forms for all real property schedules on May 1 of each year.
-The statutory appeal period for real estate runs from May 1 through June 1.
-The assessor must mail notice of determination forms following their review of the properties.
-In order to appeal the valuation of a property further, an appeal must be filed with the county board of equalization (BOE) before the appropriate deadline.
-The BOE’s determination may be appealed to the state board of assessment appeals, district court or binding arbitration.
+The Assessor sends Notice of Value (NOV) forms for all real property on May 1 of each year.
+The statutory appeal period for real estate runs from May 1 through June 8.
+The Assessor must mail Notice of Determination (NOD) forms following their review of the properties.
+In order to appeal the valuation of a property further, an appeal must be filed with the County Board of Equalization (CBOE) before the appropriate deadline.
+The CBOE’s determination may be appealed to the State Board of Assessment Appeals, District Court or Binding Arbitration.
 We are familiar with the procedures and deadlines required at the various levels of appeal and ensure that each is filed appropriately.